United Nations in popular culture: Video games

 In the first-person shooter Call of Duty franchise, the United Nations appears several times.
 In Call of Duty: Advanced Warfare (2014), antagonist Jonathan Irons, leader of the world's largest private military company, is granted a seat at the UN Security Council.
 In a speech to the UN, he declares the organization obsolete due to the world having delegated its problems to him.
 In Call of Duty: Infinite Warfare (2016), the Earth's nations have coalesced to create the United Nations Space Alliance.
 A similar futuristic organization appears in Deus Ex (2000), where protagonist J.C.
 Denton works for the fictional United Nations Anti-Terrorist Coalition (UNATCO), a militant police force prominently featured throughout the game.

 The government simulation browser game NationStates (2002–), which allows players to decide the political leaning of their countries, featured until 2008 a virtual United Nations body where player nations could approve global legislation.
 The in-game United Nations was rebranded to the World Assembly after the United Nations sent a cease and desist notification to the game's creator.

 In the grand strategy game, Stellaris, the United Nations of Earth is a playable nation in the game.

 Music

 The punk band United Nations, formed in 2005, received several cease and desist letters from the United Nations organization and was sued for using the same name.
 While the lawsuit did not achieve its goals, the band's Facebook page was shut down, its publicist resigned, and its label stopped printing the band's first album.
 The band later released a second album, featuring the organization's cease and desist letters on its cover.

 UNRocks is a band comprising diplomats of the UN.

+In September 2021, at the 76th session of the United Nations General Assembly, BTS filmed a performance video of Permission to Dance a track from their single album Butter, set inside and around the United Nations Secretariat Building.